CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Formal Specifications and Proofs for the Presented Primitives

 Note the similarities between the semaphore specification and this one; this is explained by the fact that a semaphore can be thought of as a pool of unit values with an optimization that allows the implementation to only keep a counter of available permits instead of actually storing them in some concurrent data structure.

-\paragraph{Requirements for the Outer Storage.} The outer storage must expose a state that is represented by a multiset of values that it contains and the number of failed retrieval attempts that are yet to be balanced by the corresponding insertions.
+\paragraph{Requirements for the Outer Storage.}\fileInRepo{blocking_pool/outer_storage_spec.v} The outer storage must expose a state that is represented by a multiset of values that it contains and the number of failed retrieval attempts that are yet to be balanced by the corresponding insertions.
 Then, \methName{tryInsert(..)} must atomically add its value to the multiset, returning \literal{true}, or decrease the number of failed retrievals, returning \literal{false}. \methName{tryRetrieve()}, likewise, must atomically extract some value from the multiset and return it, or increase the number of failed retrievals, returning \literal{null}.

-It can be easily shown that the proposed data structures fulfill these requirements.
+It can be easily shown that the proposed data structures fulfill these requirements (see files \fileInRepoNoSurround{blocking_pool/stack_outer_storage.v}, \fileInRepoNoSurround{blocking_pool/queue_outer_storage.v}).
 For example, if the head of the stack is $\bot$, then it contains only failed retrievals; otherwise, the contents of the stack form the multiset of the contained elements. \methName{tryInsertStack(..)} performs a single successful \texttt{CAS} during its operation, either observing that there are no failed retrievals and placing its value in the stack or deregistering one of the retrievals. \methName{tryRetrieveStack()} behaves in a symmetrical manner.
 We say that the \defn{size} of the outer storage is $n - m$ if $n$ elements are stored in the multiset and there are $m$ failed retrievals.

 \paragraph{Invariants.} The implementation uses internally some logical resources that are not exposed to the user of the pool, namely \defn{insertion permits} and \defn{retrieval permits}.
 We say that $k_i$ is the number of the insertion permits in existence, and $k_r$ is the number of retrieval permits.
 If the current size of the outer storage is $s_o$, it is known that $s_o + k_i \ge k_r$; in simple words, there can not be more retrieval permits than there would be elements in the outer storage if all insertion attempts succeeded. \poolSize{} stores $s_o - s_t + k_i - k_r$, where $s_t$ is the current CQS size.
 We know that either $s_t$ is zero or $s_o + k_i - k_r$ is, so either the CQS or the outer storage is effectively empty.